• Skip to primary navigation

 Why this recipe sings

-What you need
+Here is what you need

 Ingredients for fried halloumi and tomato toast.

 • Halloumi cheese.
-You can find it in super markets and grocery stores.
+You can find it in supermarkets and grocery stores.

 • Sourdough bread.
 I love the sour flavor of good sourdough.
-Obviously you can use your favorite bread.
+Obviously, you can use your favorite bread.
 Pick a nice loaf of bread from your bakery and go to town!

 • Dried oregano.
-Italian or greek seasoning mix will also work.
+Italian or Greek seasoning mix will also work.

 • Fresh basil leaves.
-I love the scent of fresh basil mixed with tomatoes and olive oil, it smells like greek summer.
+I love the scent of fresh basil mixed with tomatoes and olive oil; it smells like Greek summer.

 • Sea salt and freshly ground pepper.